Dogs are everywhere!

 Natural Stone Recommended for: NOT RECOMMENDED.

-Take a look here at the very best ones and read the reviews of dog owners who managed to get every last trace of their pet accidents out with their cleaner.
-The accompanying pictures in those reviews are very impressive and I can attest to how incredible these cleaners are in maintaining your carpets to pristine condition.
-It just takes regular maintenance and you’re good to go.
+Take a look at the very best ones and read the reviews of dog owners who managed to get every last trace of their pet accidents out with their cleaner.
+The accompanying pictures in those reviews are very impressive.

-A good carpet cleaner like the ones linked above will also extract all remaining remnants of impurities from the carpet backing so it doesn’t stagnate then leak into the carpet pad.
+A good carpet cleaner will also extract all remaining remnants of impurities from the carpet backing, so it doesn’t leak into the carpet pad.
 Once that happens, you pretty much have to replace your carpet.

-When the pad gets soaked with pet urine and other contaminants, the smell can be so bad, it punches you right in the face!
-We have torn out 20 year old carpet from homes and the pad underneath discolored from the amount of dog urine in it.
-The smell of ammonia was so strong, we had to wear face masks just to breathe.
+When the pad gets soaked with pet urine and other contaminants, the smell can be so bad; it punches you right in the face!

-If you’re going down this route; get a stain proof carpet like the one mentioned above and insist on a pet pad which contains a moisture barrier that prevents any accidents getting into the pad.
+If you’re going down this route, get a stain-proof carpet like the one mentioned above and insist on a pet pad that contains a moisture barrier that prevents any accidents from getting into the pad.

 7. Cork Flooring

-Cork flooring for some dogs is an excellent choice – it’s softer than any other floor except carpet, has more give than other surfaces so it’s easy on the joints, super easy to clean, hypoallergenic and very eco friendly.
+Cork flooring for some dogs is an excellent choice – it’s softer than any other floor except carpet and has more give than other surfaces.
+Hence, it’s easy on the joints, super easy to clean, hypoallergenic, and very eco-friendly.

-It’s natural acoustical properties also allow it to absorb sound a lot better than other flooring types so if peace and quiet is what you’re after, you wont get a better floor.
+Its natural acoustic properties also allow it to absorb sound a lot better than other flooring types.
+So if peace and quiet are what you’re after, you won’t get a better floor.

-The major drawback of course is cork is very soft and easily damaged not only by larger, more active dogs with big nails but from normal everyday wear and tear like moving furniture, equipment like wheelchairs and walking aides, high heels and even a stone caught in the shoe can dent it.
+The major drawback, of course, is cork is very soft and easily damaged.
+Not only by larger, more active dogs but from everyday wear and tear like moving furniture, equipment like wheelchairs and walking aides, high heels, and even a stone caught in the shoe can dent it.

-Recommended for: Very small dogs with relatively sedentary owners who entertain little.
+Recommended for: Smaller dogs with relatively sedentary owners who entertain little.

 In the end, you know your home and dog best.

-Use good practice and commonsense like cleaning your floors with approved cleaners and trimming your dog’s nails and your floor will perform the way it was designed.
+Use good practice and commonsense like cleaning your floors with approved cleaners and trimming your dog’s nails.
+Do that, and your floor will perform the way it was designed.

-I really hope this guide helped you set your course for your new flooring purchase.
+I hope this guide has helped you set your course for your new flooring purchase.

-If you are in the Dallas / Fort Worth area and would like an estimate on your project, please touch base with me here.
+If you are in the Dallas / Fort Worth area and would like an estimate on your project, please connect with me here.